bbuschkaemper/master-thesis/planning/notes.md

   - Calculate overlap between classes in the clusters
   - Assign prediction probabilities based on overlap ratio
   - Distribute remaining percentages after overlap evenly among all foreign classes
+- Discussion point: The synthetic dataset combines real-world classes into new deviation classes, which often results in a single class that has completely different classes in the original dataset.
+While models can easily learn to predict multiple classes, it might still be lessening the relevance of our results.
+We can discuss this in the thesis.